In this fruit slots guide, we’ll look at the history of fruit machines, see how they work, and give you some guidance on winning online!

 Thousands of fruit slot games still build their graphic theming around spinning oranges, cherries, plums and lemons.
 In the UK at least, the style became so ubiquitous in the old real-world games, that they became known simply as “fruit machines” and in some parts of the country as “fruities”.

+Interested to learn more about fruit slots?
 So pull up a lemon and sit down and tuck in.

-Play Free Fruit Slot Machines Online
+Best Sites to Play Free Fruit Slots Online

 Why Fruit Slots?
 The History of Slots